 - 11. The aforementioned CZA permit will allow the Applicant to continue to operate its business while reducing the overall environmental impacts to the Coastal Zone area, in furtherance of the purposes of 7 Del.
 C., Ch.
 70; - 12.
-The Department has an adequate Record for its decision, and no further public hearing is appropriate or necessary; and - 13.
-The Department shall serve and publish its Order on all affected persons in a manner consistent with the service and publication of the Secretary's Order.
+The Department adopts the Report and its attachments as further support for this decision; - 13.
+The Department has an adequate Record for its decision, and no further public hearing is appropriate or necessary; and - 14.
+The Department shall serve and publish its Order on its internet site.